Exhibition

 #expojuliapirotte

-"People ask me how I get with this device to capture images that are exhibited worldwide (...).
+"People ask me how I use this device to capture images that are exhibited around the world (...).
 When I feel a heartbeat, I know it will be a good photo." – Julia Pirotte

 Who is Julia Pirotte?

-Julia Pirotte, born Golda Perla Diament on August 26, 1907, grew up between Końskowola and Lublin in Poland in a poor Jewish family, her father is a minor.
-Arrested at 17 for her involvement in the Polish communist youth, she spent four years in prison.
+Julia Pirotte, born Golda Perla Diament on 26 August 1907, grew up between Końskowola and Lublin in Poland in a poor Jewish family; her father was a minor.
+Arrested at the age of 17 for her involvement in the Polish Communist Youth, she spent four years in prison.
 In 1934, helped by the organization of International Red Aid, she fled her country to join her sister Mindla, a refugee in France.

-Fallen ill, she stops in Belgium where she works as a worker and marries the trade unionist Jean Pirotte.
-In Brussels, she attends evening classes at the journalism school as well as training in photography.
-In 1938 and 1939, she carried out her first assignments as a photo-journalist: an investigation on the Polish miners in Charleroi for a trade union magazine as well as a report to the Baltic countries for the press agency Foto WARO.
+Falling ill, she stopped in Belgium where she worked as a worker and married the trade unionist Jean Pirotte.
+In Brussels, she attended evening classes at the journalism school and also took a course in photography.
+In 1938 and 1939, she carried out her first missions as a photo-journalist: an investigation on the Polish miners in Charleroi for a trade union magazine and a report in the Baltic countries for the press agency Foto WARO.

 Left: Exchange of pots in the square.
 Lithuania, 1938-1939. © Julia Pirotte/Jewish Historical Institute in Warsaw.